neuml/txtai/README.md

     pip install txtai

-You can also install txtai directly from GitHub using pip.
+You can also install txtai directly from GitHub.
 Using a Python Virtual Environment is recommended.

     pip install git+https://github.com/neuml/txtai